johnlauer/serial-port-json-server/README.md

 -------
 Changes in 1.84
 - Added TinyG Line Mode (also referred to as Packet Mode).
 This sends data to TinyG in a different way to try to make sure no buffers overflow in either direction but there also is no pausing either like some users have reported on longer jobs.
+- Added feed rate override.
+Send in a command like "fro COM7 1.5" to multiply the feed rate by 1.5x.

 Changes in 1.83
 - Rebased with BFG to remove old binaries that were bloating the Github repo.
 Repo was 230MB and is now 10MB.
 Please clone new repos from scratch as of 7/19/15 so you get the new rebased repo if you are going to do any pull requests in the future.